SharePoint Responsive > Basics > Saving, Checking In & Publishing

 Check In.
 When you are done editing a page, you’ll want to save your work.
 Here's how:

-In the ribbon, click on the Page tab and click Save & Close (the icon is a purple floppy disc).
+In the ribbon, click on the

+Save (the icon is a purple floppy disc).

 To Check In the page, go to the

 Make a comment that summarizes the changes you made and click